linuxfingers/pypwni/README.md

 ## To use:

 1. Add your API key (required by HIBP) in main.py.
-You can adjust the sleep timer (defaulst to 7 seconds) as needed based on your API key tier.
+Adjust the sleep timer (default is 7 seconds) as needed based on your API key tier.
 2. Provide a newline seperated email list
 3. Run the program.